![]() |

 An application for a design patent must be on file in the

-United States Patent and Trademark Office within one year from
+U. S. Patent Office within one year from

 the date on which the invention was first used or placed on sale